apache/orc/site/specification/ORCv0.md

 if only part of a stripe is being read.

-Note that for columns with multiple streams, the order of these streams is **fixed**, which is different from Row data we mentioned above.
+Note that for columns with multiple streams, the order of these streams is **fixed**, which is different from data stream we mentioned above.

 The following table shows the order of types that contain multiple streams: